cimug-org/cim-modeling-guide/docs/index.md

 !!! tip

     It should be noted that the latest content for this guide is made available online at [https://cim-mg.ucaiug.io](https://cim-mg.ucaiug.io).
-When reference a PDF version of this guide for offline viewing it is recommended to confirm it reflects that latest release.
+When referencing a PDF version of the guide for offline viewing it is recommendeded to confirm it reflects that latest release.

 **UCA International Users Group**